The Works of Marie de France

 The Observatory Tower, Lincoln Castle

-9. Gerard died at the beginning of 1215, leaving Nicholaa in command of Lincoln Castle.
+9. Gerard died in December 1214, leaving Nicholaa in command of Lincoln Castle.
 In 1216, she was besieged by a force of rebel barons who had taken up arms against King John in the aftermath of the issuing of Magna Carta.
 Nicholaa paid them off – they stopped attacking the castle but remained in the city.
 In the same year, Nicholaa met King John at the East Gate of Lincoln Castle, with the castle’s keys in her hand, offering to resign her position as constable, citing her weariness and great age (she was in her 60s).
 John refused, telling her to remain in post until he ordered otherwise.

 10. On 18 October 1216, at Newark Castle, in one of his final acts and just hours before his death, King John appointed Nicholaa de la Haye as sheriff of Lincolnshire.
 She was the first woman in English history to be appointed to the office of sheriff in her own right – but she would not be the last.